Request for Proposals: Equity Workforce Training Implementation

 4. Can a 501(c)(6) non-profit apply for funding under this RFP?

-Yes, a non-profit with a 501(c) designation is eligible to apply, so long as they meet the other eligibility requirements.
-These funds must be used for the eligible uses listed in the RFP and cannot be used for lobbying.
+Yes, a non-profit with a 501(c) designation is eligible to apply, as long as they meet the other eligibility requirements.
+These funds must be used for the eligible uses listed in the RFP and cannot used for lobbying.

 5. Is this funding intended to support only 2-year degrees and apprenticeships?
-Does it support the engineering workforce and 4-year degrees?
-Can it cover tuition and fees?
+Does it support 4-year degrees?
+Can it cover tuition and fees via scholarships?

-This funding is intended to stimulate entry of underrepresented individuals into the Clean Energy Workforce and into pathways that lead to occupations in Climate Critical Sectors, which includes certain types of engineers.
+This funding is intended to stimulate entry of underrepresented individuals into the Clean Energy Workforce and into pathways that lead to occupations in Climate-Critical Sectors.
 Pathways may involve programs such as job training programs, apprenticeships, certificate programs, 2-year degrees, and 4-year degrees.
-This funding is not intended to provide full college scholarships.
-However, this funding can be used to implement the social support, education, and training of eligible individuals from targeted populations, which may include offsetting training and course fees, providing participant stipends, subsidizing wages for on-the-job training, etc. See Section VII of the RFP for further details on eligible uses.
+This funding is not intended to provide full college scholarships, and applications requesting funding to support partial scholarships will be assessed with consideration to other available financial aid and tuition supports available to institutional attendees.
+However, this funding can be used to implement the social support, education, and training of eligible individuals from targeted populations, which may include offsetting training and course fees, providing participant stipends, subsidizing wages for on-the-job training, etc. See Section VII of the RFP for further details on eligible uses

 6. Is MassCEC looking for applicants to take advantage of federal grants?